dhannywi/surfwax_iss/README.md

 ```

 #### 9. Route `/comment`
-Execute the command `curl localhost:5000/comment` on your terminal, and you will get the "comment" information from ISS data.
+Execute the command `curl localhost:5000/comment` on your terminal to get the "comment" information from ISS data.
 ```console
 username:~/surfwax_iss$ curl localhost:5000/comment
 [